hobbyhacker0/laminas_skeleton_php7_dockerised/README.md

 looking to get their feet wet with Laminas MVC.

 Note:
-This repository is for testing upgrades.
+This repository is intended only for quickly building a docker image for testing Laminas at a particular version.
+It includes minimal vendor code and an nginx server.
+See the original [laminas-mvc-skeleton](https://github.com/laminas/laminas-mvc-skeleton) for details.

 ## Installation using Composer

 Note:
-laminas_skeleton_php7_dockerised is intended only for creating an image for testing Laminas at a particular version.
-It includes vendor code and an nginx server.
-The following section from the original [laminas-mvc-skeleton](https://github.com/laminas/laminas-mvc-skeleton) about setup and PHP dev server has been omitted.
+The following section from the original repo about composer project and PHP dev server has been omitted.

 ## Development mode